 Philter uses HTML attributes to enable CSS filters, including hover effects.

-Image Editor with CSS Filters and jQuery By SitePoint
+Image Editor with CSS Filters & jQuery By SitePoint

 Paste in an image link and start filtering with Image Editor with CSS Filters and jQuery.